 The herpes simplex virus (HSV) causes blisters and sores often around the mouth, nose, genitals, and buttocks, but they can occur almost anywhere on the skin.
 HSV infections can be very annoying because they may reappear periodically.
 The sores may be painful and unsightly.
 For chronically ill people and newborn babies, the viral infection can be serious, but rarely fatal.
 There are two types of HSV - Type 1 and Type 2.

+Melanoma is the most common type of cancer for young adults 25 to 29 years old, and the second most common type for adolescents and young adults 15-29 years old.
 Melanoma is a cancer of the pigment producing cells in the skin, known as melanocytes.
 Cancer is a condition in which one type of cell grows without limit in a disorganized fashion, disrupting and replacing normal tissues and their functions, much like weeds overgrowing a garden.
 Normal melanocytes reside in the outer layer of the skin and produce a brown pigment called melanin, which is responsible for skin color.
 Melanoma occurs when melanocytes become cancerous, and then grow and invade other tissues.

 Everyone has moles, sometimes 40 or more.
 Most people think of a mole as a dark brown spot, but moles have a wide range of appearance.
 At one time, a mole in a certain spot on the cheek of a woman was considered fashionable.
 These were called "beauty marks."
 Some were even painted on.
 However, not all moles are beautiful.
 They can be raised from the skin and very noticeable, they may contain dark hairs, or they may be dangerous.